Mining Telematics - J1939 IIoT Logger [+Free Dashboards]

 Here, the CANedge2 connects via underground WiFi access points, sending logged data from the SD card when in WiFi range.
 Ideal for mining vehicles that primarily operate below ground.

-Alternatively, you can upload data via e.g. a 3G/4G USB hotspot when above ground - or via a WiFi router at a maintenance site.
+Alternatively, your CANedge2 can upload data via WiFi when arriving at a maintenance site.
+Or, you can use the CANedge3 to upload via 3G/4G when above ground.
 Useful if you have no underground WiFi network.

-The device supports 1-5 WiFi access points.
-You can thus configure the device to both upload via an underground WiFi network and via a 3G/4G USB hotspot for maximum coverage.
+The device supports 1-4 WiFi access points.
+You can thus configure a CANedge2 to both upload via an underground WiFi network and via a 3G/4G USB router for maximum coverage.

 #2 Select your hardware